Welcome to today's edition of the Rush 24-7 podcast.

 Well, not surprised.

-I look at you've got to watch Fox to see the video or look at the internet.
+You've got to watch Fox to see the video or look at the internet.

 And I'm not sure that Charlie is computer literate.

-A lot of people, Charlie's age just never got into computers.
+A lot of people, Charlie's age, just never got into computers.

 Who knows?